jhoormann/RMCodeDump/README.md

 will look for significant jumps between observing seasons as well as places where the slope of a best fit line between seasonal means changes directions.

+## makeClassificationStats.py
+This code will take photometric data and uncalibrated light curves and create a table of flux/magnitudes, SNR, variation for each observation of a band/emission line.
+I originally used this create a table to create a classifier to determine if a spectrum was good or bad and should be included in the coadd.